 To Contact Delphine Call: 509-382-3952

-Program Coordinator, Marijuana & Tobacco Prevention, ABCD Dental, Child Passenger Safety Technician
+Program Coordinator, Marijuana & Tobacco Prevention, Child Passenger Safety Technician, Coalition Coordinator for Coalition for Youth and Families (CPWI)

-Chelsey joined Columbia County Public Health in 2018 and has been focused on the education and prevention of marijuana, tobacco and e-cigarette use.
-In the spring of 2019 our Community Health Assessment was made public, and Chelsey has been focused on informing the community on the strengths and weaknesses of our health as a whole.
-In order to inform the public on programs Public Health offers, Chelsey utilizes social media, local newspapers, billboards and presents to community groups.
-Chelsey has become certified as a Child Passenger Safety Technician and Community Health Worker.
+Jasmine joined Columbia County Public Health in 2022 and has been focused on the education and prevention of marijuana, tobacco, and e-cigarette use.
+In the spring of 2019, our Community Health Assessment was made public, and Jasmin has been focused on informing the community on the strengths and weaknesses of our health as a whole.
+In order to inform the public on programs, Public Health offers, Jasmin utilizes social media, local newspapers, billboards, and presents to community groups.
+Jasmin has become certified as a Child Passenger Safety Technician and Community Health Worker.

 Estasia Collins, LPN